 As you move up a gear in de-cluttering you may hit some tough questions and need to battle some gremlins.
 Are you hanging on to the past?
 Do you need to move on?
 Whether you spend 20 years, 2 years, 2 months or 2 minutes the end result is the same – you have to let go.
 Deep down you know this – holding on, is simply delaying the inevitable and potentially spoiling your present moments.
 Delaying is simply keeping the pain alive and is a form of self-inflicted suffering.
 If you need to let go – do it now.
 Can’t do it now?
 Chunk down and let go a bit at a time and work up.

 Are you seeking happiness through an object or something that has happened or will happen?
 Are you seeking that something that will make you happy?
 Happiness is an inside job irrespective of outer circumstances.
 “Things” can’t do that.
-Are you placing a greater value on an object, or being over sentimental about it?
+Are you placing a greater value on an object, or being over-sentimental about it?
 De-cluttering really hits some demons head on!
 You need to know this before starting.
-You may need to be strong at times to realise the past has gone and allow yourself to let go, in order to move on and not let things from the past spoil your “now”.
+You may need to be strong at times to realize the past has gone and allow yourself to let go, in order to move on and not let things from the past spoil your “now”.

 Letting go is a huge and vital part of de-cluttering and one that could have you digging deep for courage and strength.
-Fortunately it is a snowball effect; as you start small and work up, de-cluttering becomes natural.
-If you are willing to confront questions that may scare you, and there will be some tough ones, you are half way there already.
+Fortunately, it is a snowball effect; as you start small and work up, de-cluttering becomes natural.
+If you are willing to confront questions that may scare you, and there will be some tough ones, you are halfway there already.
 Try these –

 Who is going to sort this lot out when I’m gone?